History of Maine: American Revolution

 Maine was a center of Patriotism during the American Revolution, with less Loyalist activity than most colonies.
 Merchants operated 52 ships that served as privateers attacking British supply ships.
 Machias in particular was a center for privateering and Patriot activity.
-It was the site of an early naval engagement that resulted in the capture of a small Royal Navy vessel.
+In 1775, it was the site of an early naval engagement led by Jeremiah O'Brien that resulted in the capture of a small Royal Navy vessel, the Margaretta.
 Jonathan Eddy led a failed attempt to capture Fort Cumberland in Nova Scotia in 1776.
 In 1777 Eddy led the defense of Machias against a Royal Navy raid.

 Captain Henry Mowat of the Royal Navy had charge of operations off the Maine coast during much the war.
 He dismantled Fort Pownall at the mouth of the Penobscot River and burned Falmouth in 1775 (present-day Portland).
 His reputation in Maine traditions is heartless and brutal, but historians note that he performed his duty well and in accordance with the ethics of the era.